Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Crown vetch has tough, tenacious roots which anchor the soil in place.
 Its dense foliage shades out other plants preventing weeds from gaining a foothold.
 The plants grow very quickly and can become invasive if planted in a formal garden.
 Because it prefers poor soil, it will grow for years with no fertilizing and no mowing.
 These four characteristics make it an ideal ground cover for stabilizing slopes, erosion control and roadside plantings.

 Crown vetch can be propagated three ways: seed, crown division and root division.
 Root division is probably the easiest to do.
 Simply dig up a plant, cut the roots into 4 inch sections and replant them.
 The root divisions will send up new shoots.

-Crown divisions are almost as easy.
+Crown divisions are almost as easy to do.
 Simply dig up a plant, then, using a sharp knife, cut the crown of the plant into sections making sure that each section has both leaves and roots and replant the sections to same depth as the original plant, with the crown of the plant even with the top of the soil.
 If you bury the crown, the plant will die as the crown rots into the soil.
 It is important that the top of the crown be level with the top of the soil similar to how you would plant iris, keeping the rhizome at the surface level of the soil.

 Whether you are using root divisions or crown division, plant them 2 feet apart.
 The plants will grow quickly and aggressively, rapidly filling in the spaces between them.
 In some Midwestern states, crown vetch is considered an invasive species.
 Once it is established, it is difficult to eradicate.